thecredibleway/thecredibleway-com/docs/faq/answering-lifes-questions.md

 :::

-Throughout history, Christians have engaged with the prevailing ideas and challenges of their time, seeking to demonstrate the coherence, truth, and relevance of their beliefs.
+Throughout history, Christians have engaged with the prevailing ideas and challenges of their time, seeking to demonstrate the coherence, truth and relevance of their beliefs.
 From the early church fathers like Justin Martyr and Augustine, who wrestled with Roman philosophy and paganism, to medieval thinkers such as Thomas Aquinas who synthesized faith and reason, the tradition of Christian apologetics has deep historical roots.
 Modern apologists, addressing contemporary scientific and philosophical critiques,